roberttwomey/unl-creative-machines/README.md

 Here is a description of the kind of participation in the course that would earn you an A, B, C, etc. Your instructor may use pluses and minuses to reflect your participation more fairly, but this is a general description for each letter grade.

-A – Excellent<br>
+A – Excellent

-Excellent participation is marked by near-perfect attendance and rigorous preparation for class.
+Excellent participation is marked by near-perfect attendance and rigorous preparation for class work.
 You respond to questions and activities with enthusiasm and insight and you listen and respond thoughtfully to your peers.
-You submit rough drafts on time, and these drafts demonstrate a thorough engagement with the assignment.
-You respond creatively to the feedback you receive (from both your peers and instructors) on drafts, making significant changes to your writing between the first and final drafts that demonstrate ownership of your own writing process.
-Finally, you are an active contributor to the peer- review and collaborative writing/making processes.
+You submit assignments on time, adhering to posted requirements, and demonstrate a thorough engagement with the assignment.
+You respond creatively to any feedback you receive (from both your peers and instructor).
+You are an active contributor to classroom community.

 B – Good<br>
-Good participation is marked by near-perfect attendance and thorough preparation for discussion section.
-You respond to questions with specificity and make active contributions to creating a safe space for the exchange of ideas.
-You submit rough drafts on time, and these drafts demonstrate thorough engagement with the assignment.
-You respond effectively to the feedback you receive (from both your peers and instructor) on drafts, making changes to your work between the first and final drafts.
-You are a regular and reliable contributor to the peer-review and collaborative writing/making processes.
+Good participation is marked by near-perfect attendance and thorough preparation for class.
+You respond to questions with specificity and make active contributions to class.
+You submit assignments on time, and demonstrate a thorough engagement with the assignment.
+You respond effectively to the feedback you receive (from both your peers and instructor).
+You are a regular and reliable contributor to classroom community.

 C – Satisfactory<br>
 Satisfactory participation is marked by regular attendance and preparation for class.
 You respond to questions when prompted and participate in classroom activities, though you may sometimes be distracted.
-You are present, with few absences, and have done some of the reading some of the time.
-You submit drafts on time and make some efforts toward revision between the first and final drafts of an assignment.
-You are involved in peer-review activities, but you offer minimal feedback and you may not always contribute fully to the collaborative writing/making process.
+You are present in class, with few absences, and have done some of the work some of the time.
+You submit assignments and make some efforts toward revision proposals and final submission.
+You are involved in classroom activities, but you offer minimal feedback and you may not always contribute fully to classroom community.

 D – Unsatisfactory<br>
-Unsatisfactory participation is marked by multiple absences from section and a consistent lack of preparation.
+Unsatisfactory participation is marked by multiple absences from class and a consistent lack of preparation.
 You may regularly be distracted by materials/technology not directly related to class.
-You submit late or incomplete work and revise minimally or only at a surface level between drafts.
-You are absent for peer-review activities, offer unproductive feedback, or do not work cooperatively in collaborative environments.
+You submit late or incomplete work.
+You are absent for classroom activities, or do not work cooperatively in collaborative environments.

 F—Failing<br>
-Failing participation is marked by excessive absences, a habitual lack of preparation, and failure to engage in the drafting, revision, and collaborative writing/making processes.
+Failing participation is marked by excessive absences, a habitual lack of preparation, and failure to engage in classroom activities and development processes.

 # Policies